schottml/schottml.github.io/index.md

 ![Under_Construction_image](images/construction_200dpi.png)

-Follow the links below to get to actual content.
+Actual content can be found by following the links at the top.